Prince George of Greece

 After many years of upheaval, Greece once again restored the monarchy in 1935 with King George II returning to the throne.
 The following year, George and Marie returned to Greece for the first time in 16 years, to attend the reburial ceremonies at Tatoi for the remains of King Constantine I, Queen Sophie, and Queen Olga.
 Upon returning to France, George learned of his son’s relationship with Irina Ovchinnikova – a twice-divorced Russian commoner.
 Despite his renouncement of the relationship, Peter and Irina married in 1939 – a fact that George and Marie learned from the newspapers.
 George was furious and refused any further contact with his son.
 1939 also saw the death of George’s beloved uncle, Prince Valdemar.

 In 1941, with the advance of German forces, the family was once again forced into exile.
-After traveling to Crete and then Egypt, they settled in South Africa in July 1941.
+After traveling to Crete and Egypt, they settled in South Africa in July 1941.
 By this time, George’s health was declining.
 Adrift after the death of Valdemar, George finally found solace in the companionship of his wife – for perhaps the first time in their marriage.

-By now in his late 80’s, George’s health began to deteriorate.
+In his late 80’s, George’s health began to deteriorate.
 He underwent surgery for a strangulated hernia and later developed hematuria.
 Prince George died in Saint-Cloud, near Paris, on November 25, 1957, just four days after he and Marie celebrated their 50th wedding anniversary.
 Nine days later, George was buried in the Royal Cemetery at Tatoi Palace in Greece.
-Per George’s wishes and out of her own respect for the relationship between George and Valdemar, Princess Marie placed a photo of Valdemar and a lock of his hair in George’s coffin.
+Per George’s wishes and because she respected the relationship between George and Valdemar, Princess Marie placed a photo of Valdemar and a lock of his hair in George’s coffin.
 Prince George was the last surviving child of King George I and Queen Olga.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.